-- Daye is turning plenty of heads as one of the first organic tampon companies to claim to relieve period pain at the same time.
+- Daye is turning plenty of heads as one of the first organic tampon companies to claim to soothe period pain at the same time.
 They do this through their CBD-infused tampons that they offer as an option.
 For Daye tampons have become more than feminine hygiene products.
-They’re a fast pain-relief delivery system for cramps as well.
+They’re a fast delivery system for comfort from period cramps as well.

 So let’s get into what these intriguing brands have to offer!